Problematic Orchestra

 About us

 Problematic Orchestra is a semi-professional contemporary chamber orchestra based in Whitehorse, Yukon, Canada.
 This eclectic ensemble is made up of approximately 26 musicians from a diverse musical diaspora.
 The ensemble presents a repertoire that crosses genres, blending the rigour of contemporary and classical music with popular music, improvisation, and a modern sensibility.
-Problematic Orchestra is directed by composer Daniel Janke.

 photos: Bruce Barrett